irishrain/gervifonn/README.md

 ### Software for training the AI
 The AI-model needs to be trained on a more powerfull (linux) machine than a raspberry pi.
 A GPU with CUDA support is recommended, see [here](https://www.tensorflow.org/install/gpu#install_cuda_with_apt) for installation hints for the required libraries.
 Install the python libraries needed with `pip install -r training/requirements.txt`.
 To train the model use [training/train_gervifonn.py](training/train_gervifonn.py), with the path to your music folder and a folder with background images as arguments (details see below).
-The resulting `gervifonn.tflite` model needs to be placed together with the generated `labels.txt` on your raspberry pi in the same folder as [src\gervifonn.py].
+The resulting `gervifonn.tflite` model needs to be placed together with the generated `labels.txt` on your raspberry pi in the same folder as [src/gervifonn.py](src/gervifonn.py).

 ## Prerequesites
 The gervifonn currently expects the following environment:
 ### Music library
 The music library should be structured in the way [Jack](https://github.com/jack-cli-cd-ripper/jack) creates it, meaning one folder per Artist with subfolders for each album.
 Samplers are stored in the `Various` folder.

 In addition, a cover image must be present in each folder, named `cover.png`.
 Optionally, you can place additional cover images in a subfolder called `gervifonn` inside each album.
 This will also be done by the gervifonn when you are using it.
+To simplify taking cover pictures of a bigger collection, you can use [src/gervifonn_capture_covers.py](src/gervifonn_capture_covers.py).
+Start it on the gervifonn, place the album on the gervifonn and press the leftmode button.
+It will take a picture in the correct format, display it and save it to the current folder.
+You can then put the next album on the gervifonn and press the leftmost button again.

 As albums with multiple CDs only have one cover, only place the `cover.png` in the first folder and create symlinks called `next` linking to the following CD.